Utk0201/React_Hooks_practice/README.md

+# Counter app
-# This is a simple project to demonstrate the use of react states to keep track of a variable
+This is a simple project built using React.js .
+This app demonstrated the use of react state to keep track of a variable The advantage of using react state is that there's no need to render the changes again and the code becomes simpler.
-## Uses:
-* React states simplifies the code and there's no need to render a changed value again